Leadership

 Where do I find my employee handbook?

 Most companies store the current handbook in their HR system, a shared intranet, or an onboarding portal.
 If you cannot find it, ask human resources directly.
-By law in many regions, the employer must give every new employee access to the policies that govern their employment.
+In many regions the employer must give every new employee access to the policies that govern their employment.

-What should an employee handbook and its acknowledgement form include?
+What does the employee handbook and acknowledgement form include?

 The employee handbook and the acknowledgement work together.
 The handbook holds the policies.
 The acknowledgement is a short signed page confirming the employee received the document, had the chance to ask questions, and agrees to follow it.
 Re-collect it whenever you make material changes.